NullandKale/ILGPUWiki/Primer_02.md

 basically if threads are accessing memory in a linear way that the GPU can detect it can send one memory access for the whole chunk of threads.

-Again, this all boils down to the very simple notion that memory is slow, and it gets slower the farther it gets from the processor
+Again, this all boils down to the very simple notion that memory is slow, and it gets slower the farther it gets from the processor.

 > <sup>0</sup>
 > This is obviously a complex topic.
 In general modern memory bandwidth has a speed, and a latency problem.
 They
 > are different, but in subtle ways.
-If you are very interested in this I would do some more research, I am just
+If you are interested in this I would do some more research, I am just
 > some random dude on the internet.

 > <sup>1</sup>